pive/x1carbon2016-osx-elcapitan/README.md

 - Webcam not detected (might be an internal USB issue, not deeply investigated so far)
 - Bluetooth not used (I don't care)
 - AppleHDA with CX20753/4 issue
+- Touchpad is working though disabled in BIOS (but touchpad click is actually disabled)